Hair Loss Treatment

 - Autoimmune Conditions – One of the most common types of patchy hair loss is seen in Alopecia Areata(AA) and it happens when the immune system of the body attacks hair follicles.
 This results in sudden hair loss that doesn’t leave scars but it does leaves smooth and roundish bald patches on the skin.
 In addition, there is another type of immune reaction that can cause scarring at the cellular level which eventually leads to the destruction of hair follicles and these types of hair loss are classified as scarring or Cicatricial Alopecia (CA).
 There are a variety of skin conditions that can cause scarring alopecia and result in permanent loss in the impacted areas and they include some types of lupus, lichen planus and sarcoidosis.

 - Infections – Infections such as ringworm have been known to invade the hair as well as the skin of the scalp.
-This can lead to hair loss and scaly patches on scalp.
+This can lead to hair loss and scaly patches on the scalp.
 The hair generally grows back once the infection is treated.

-- Medications- Hair loss can be the result of some medications.
-Examples of hair loss that can be caused by medications include drugs used for cancer, depression, arthritis, heart problems, birth control and high blood pressure.
+- Medications – Hair loss can be the result of some medications including drugs used for cancer, depression, arthritis, heart problems, birth control and high blood pressure.
 Here you can find a list of common medications that can cause hair loss.

-During a hair loss consultation, a patient will be asked about their family history of baldness, as it is one of the most important determinants of future hair loss in patients with patterned hair loss.
-This information, along with any known medical condition, will help determine what progression of hair loss the patient can expect.
-These steps can also help determine the best course of hair loss treatment in Los Angeles for female patterned baldness.
+During a Los Angeles hair loss consultation, as well as hair loss consultations across the country, a patient will be asked about their family history of baldness as it is one of the most important determinants of future hair loss in patients with patterned hair loss.
+This information, along with any known medical conditions, will help doctors anticipate the progression of hair loss the patient can expect.
+These steps can also help determine the best course of hair loss treatment for female patterned baldness.